grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 [^factorymethods]: TODO explain factory methods

 [^isnullorempty]: by the way, the code contains a call to `IsNullOrEmpty()`.
 There are several valid arguments against using this method, e.g. by Mark Seemann (TODO check surname) (TODO add link), but in this case, I put it in to make the code shorter as the validation logic itself is not that important at the moment.

+[^everydecisionistradeoff]: All engineering decisions are trade offs anyway, so I should really say "some of them make better trade-offs in our context, and some make worse".

 TODO shalloway's law - wasn't it already mentioned?